Leandros/iojscc/content/rules.md

 - **§9.0: Submissions will be run using NodeJS 10.13.0 LTS.
 No further guarantees about execution environment.
 There will be no network connection.**

 - **§10.0: Submissions must not create nor modify files above the current directory, with the exception of `/tmp`**<br>
 Submissions may create files and directories below the current directory, or in `/tmp`, provided that neither starts with `.` (dot).
-Do not assume the existance of any files.
+Do not assume the existence of any files.

 - **§10.0: Submissions must be received prior to the end of the contest**<br>
 Submissions will **open on December 1st 2018 00:00 UTC**.<br>